kkempa-fp/10x-hymns/.ai/api-plan.md

-# REST API Plan - 10x-hymns
+# REST API Plan - 10x Hymns

-This document outlines the REST API for the 10x-hymns application, designed based on the project's PRD, database schema, and technical stack.
+This document outlines the REST API for the 10x Hymns application, designed based on the project's PRD, database schema, and technical stack.

 ## 1. Resources